EarthByte/predicting-sediment-thickness/README.md

 # Predicting sediment thickness

-Generate **compacted sediment thickness** and **decompacted sediment rate** grids for palaeo-times using polynomials of ocean floor age and distance to passive margins.
+This workflow generates **compacted sediment thickness** and **decompacted sediment rate** grids for palaeo-times using polynomials of ocean floor age and distance to passive margins.
+The polynomial relationship is calibrated to present day and can be updated with new datasets if needed (see [below](#calculating-the-relationships-for-sedimentation-rate-and-thickness) for more information).

+To generate sediment thickness and rate grids through time, all that is required is a GPlates-compatible plate motion model (specifically: rotation file(s), topology (or dynamic polgyon) file(s), and a coastline file), and their corresponding paleo-age grids.
+The latest plate model and time-evolving seafloor age grids can be downloaded [here](https://www.earthbyte.org/gplates-2-3-software-and-data-sets/).

 ## Releases
 ### v1.1